Quatadah/Bash_Scripts/README.md

-These are some exercices in Bash scripts taken from : http://mfaverge.vvv.enseirb-matmeca.fr/if104/
+These are some exercices in bash script taken from : http://mfaverge.vvv.enseirb-matmeca.fr/if104/